2006 South Australian state election: House of Assembly

 The centre-left Australian Labor Party, elected in 2002 and led by Premier Mike Rann of the Rann government, gained six Liberal-held seats and a 7.7 per cent statewide two-party preferred swing, resulting in a net gain of five seats and the first Labor majority government since the 1985 election with 28 of the 47 House of Assembly (lower house) seats.

 The centre-right South Australian Division of the Liberal Party of Australia, led by Leader of the Opposition Rob Kerin, regained a former independent seat while losing other seats – a net loss of five seats.
-The Liberals were left with only 15 of 47 seats, the worst result for the Liberals in South Australian electoral history.
+The Liberals were left with only 15 seats, at the time the party's worst showing in South Australian electoral history.
+It has since been outdone by the 2026 state election, in which the Liberals were reduced to a rump of five seats.

 Independent members Bob Such and Rory McEwen were re-elected.
 Kris Hanna, elected in 2002 representing Labor, was re-elected as an independent member.
 The sitting Nationals SA member Karlene Maywald was also re-elected.